-UNIT 2: Modern History - The Changing World Order
+UNIT 1: Modern History - Change and Conflict UNIT 2: Modern History - The Changing World Order -- ---

-- Understanding the causes of the Cold War and its impact on Soviet US relations. - Exploration of proxy wars and conflicts that reflected the consequences of tensions and divisions of the Cold War. - Examine the ways in which traditional ideas, values and political systems were challenged and changed by individuals and groups during the second half of the 20th century and first decade of the 21st century.
+- Examine the social, political, economic and cultural change in the later part of the 19th Century and the first half of the 20th Century. - Explore the emergence of new political ideologies prior to World War Two - Analyse the consequences of World War One and the causes of World War Two. - Analyse the continuity and change in the lives of everyday people in the first half of the 20th Century. - Understanding the causes of the Cold War and its impact on Soviet US relations. - Exploration of proxy wars and conflicts that reflected the consequences of tensions and divisions of the Cold War. - Examine the ways in which traditional ideas, values and political systems were challenged and changed by individuals and groups during the second half of the 20th century and first decade of the 21st century.